6140TH WING, COLORADO AIR NATIONAL GUARD

 The 140th Wing, Colorado Air National Guard (COANG) is comprised of five groups, 12 squadrons and two geographically separated units (GSUs).
-The 1500 personnel that fall under four Air Force Major Commands provide our nation with fighter, airlift, space-based early missile warning and support forces capable of global employment.
+The 1600 personnel that fall under three Air Force Major Commands provide our nation with fighter, space-based early missile warning and support forces capable of global employment.

-The 120th Fighter Squadron (Air Combat Command), the 233d Space Group (Air Force Space Command), the 200th Airlift Squadron (Air Mobility Command) and the 240th Civil Engineer Flight (Pacific Air Forces) provide mission-ready Air and Space Forces to combatant commanders and support to our community, state, and nation.
+The 120th Fighter Squadron (Air Combat Command), the 233d Space Group (Air Force Space Command), and the 240th Civil Engineer Flight (Pacific Air Forces) provide mission-ready Air and Space Forces to combatant commanders and support to our community, state, and nation.
 The vision of the 140th Wing is to be the model wing for the next generation militia, responding to the changing needs of their community, state and nation.

 In addition, COANG Airmen deploy in support of combatant commanders in various locations around the world, as well as respond in a state capacity to significant unexpected contingencies throughout the United States to protect life, property and preserve peace, order and public safety.